Jimmydalecleveland/coding-blog/src/pages/mock-asynchronous-functions-with-jest/index.md

 ### Mocking Axios

-To automatically mock an import in jest, you can simply call `jest.mock`.
+To automatically mock an import with Jest, you can simply call `jest.mock`.
 You pass to it the same string you would when importing a module.

 ```js
 jest.mock('axios')